Stefen Wisniewski

-Stefen David Wisniewski (born March 22, 1989) is a former American football guard and center.
-He was drafted by the Oakland Raiders in the second round of the 2011 NFL Draft out of Penn State.
+Stefen David Wisniewski (born March 22, 1989) is an American former professional football player who was a guard and center in the National Football League (NFL).
+He was selected by the Oakland Raiders in the second round of the 2011 NFL draft out of Penn State.
 He also played for the Jacksonville Jaguars, Philadelphia Eagles, Kansas City Chiefs and Pittsburgh Steelers.

 College career

 Wisniewski became the first Penn State Football student-athlete to be named an ESPN Academic All-American three times, having been a first team selection in 2008, 2009, and 2010.
 He became Penn State's 95th first team All-American at the conclusion of the 2010 season.
-Prior to the 2011 NFL Draft, Wisniewski was regarded as one of the top center prospects available.
+Prior to the 2011 NFL draft, Wisniewski was regarded as one of the top center prospects available.

 Professional career

 Oakland Raiders

-The Oakland Raiders selected Wisniewski in the second round with the 48th overall pick in the 2011 NFL Draft.
-His uncle, Steve Wisniewski, was an 8-time Pro Bowl guard for the Raiders and was selected in the second round (29th overall) of the 1989 NFL Draft.
+The Oakland Raiders selected Wisniewski in the second round with the 48th overall pick in the 2011 NFL draft.
+His uncle, Steve Wisniewski, was an 8-time Pro Bowl guard for the Raiders and was selected in the second round (29th overall) of the 1989 NFL draft.
 Wisniewski elected not to wear his uncle's No. 76, stating that he wished to create his own legacy with his college No. 61 instead.

 He signed with the Raiders shortly before the beginning of the 2011 training camp.

 At the beginning of the 2011 season, coach Hue Jackson named Wisniewski the Raiders' starting left guard, placed between Samson Satele at center and Jared Veldheer at left tackle.
 On opening day of the 2011 NFL season, the offensive line cleared the way for 190 rushing yards and a victory over the Denver Broncos.

 Wisniewski was named the Pepsi NFL Rookie of the Week for Week 3 of the 2011 NFL season, after the Oakland offensive line cleared the way for 234 rushing yards and allowing only one sack against the New York Jets.
 His lead block on a pivotal fourth-quarter touchdown run gave Oakland a two-score lead.
 In January 2012, Wisniewski was named to the Pro Football Weekly All-Rookie team for his outstanding rookie season as starting left guard.
 Wisniewski helped pave the way for the NFL's 7th ranked rushing attack and anchored an offensive line that only allowed 25 sacks, tied for 3rd best in the NFL.
 With the departure of Samson Satele to the Indianapolis Colts in the 2012 offseason, Wisniewski became the Raiders' starting center.